rajparmarr2308/Leave-Management-System-Django/README.md

- 2. Fo to the src folder
+ 2. Go to the src folder

                            cd  src